ahmedsamirio/jekyll-now/_posts/2021-6-20-StackOverflow-Analysis.md

 ![salary over satisfaction](../images/stackoverflow/js_vs_hiredate.png)

-This heatmap is basically vertically stacked barplots for the time at the current job over every satisfaction category, so when we see a fading color from up to down, then there is a positive correlation, and when the fading is from down to up the correlation is negative.
+This heatmap is basically vertically stacked barplots for the time at the current job over every satisfaction category, so we want to observe a fading color in the columns from up to down, indicating positive correlation, or a fading from down to up, indicating negative correlation.

 And this effect here isn't present in the way expected, so this scenario wasn't true.

 So I thought that there maybe some things that developers face in some jobs (even high paying ones) that make them unhappy, so I looked into how every satisfaction group viewed work challenges.

 ![salary over satisfaction](../images/stackoverflow/js_vs_challenges.png)

+The columns that have the same color basically aren't different between satisfiend and dissatsified developers, but there are some columns which illuminated key differences between the different groups.
+These difference in terms of importance are:
+* Lack of support from management
+* Toxic work envrionment
+* Non-work commitments
+* Meetings

+Using these points we can illustrate a mental picture of a satisfied developer:
+* They tend to have some sort of competent management, and positive work envrionemnt.
+* They tend to have non-work commitments that challenge their work, which indicates that strive to achieve work-life balance.
+* They tend to be more involved in their work with their colleagues and other department through meetings, etc..

+While unsatisfied developers have the following:
+* They tend to distrust management competence
+* They might not have good work-life balance, and might be actually overworked
+* They are more secluded in their work environment and feel out of the loop